Rufous-tailed hawk: Habitat

 The rufous-tailed hawk has been spotted living in a number of different habitat types, including evergreen beech forest, mature forest and new growth forest that have been burned over, and finally in open country.
 The best theory for their ideal habitat was developed by Figueroa et al. (2000), Trejo et al. (2006), and Rivas et al. (2009), who all suggested that rufous-tailed hawks' ideal habitat is somewhere with high trees near open areas that are good for hunting for prey.
 So far, there have been no reports of the rufous-tailed hawk living in human areas like cities or abandoned buildings.

 Feeding

 The rufous-tailed hawk feeds on a large variety of prey.
 They feed on everything from other birds to mammals and reptiles.
 This shows that rufous-tailed hawks have a very broad diet that is similar to the red-tailed hawk.
 Figueroa et al. (2000) reported the rufous-tailed hawk feeding on southern lapwing, Norwegian rat, European hare, red-breasted meadowlark, Chilean flicker, short-tailed snake, and even a few unidentified beetles.
-Feeding or prey capture was also recorded to happen in forest and in parries.
+Feeding or prey capture was also recorded to happen in forest and in prairies.